ionhristiniuc/todo-list-ui/README.md

 Currently you need to register a user using the API, UI does not support it at the moment.
 Updating a todo title using the UI is also not supported at the moment.

+To be done:
+* Add proper error handling
+* Add unit tests
+* Add page for registering users
+* Implement the update todo logic

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.

 ## Development server